Consumer medicine information

 Cases of progressive multifocal leukoencephalopathy (PML) have been reported for S1P receptor modulators, including Mayzent, and other therapies for MS (see Section 4.8 Adverse Effects (Undesirable Effects)).
 Physicians should be vigilant for clinical symptoms or MRI findings that may be suggestive of PML.
 If PML is suspected, Mayzent treatment should be suspended until PML has been excluded.

-Cases of herpes viral infection, including cases of meningitis or meningoencephalitis caused by varicella zoster virus, have been reported with Mayzent.
-Patients without a healthcare professional confirmed history of varicella (chickenpox) or without documentation of a full course of vaccination against varicella zoster virus (VZV) should be tested for antibodies to VZV before initiating Mayzent (see subsection Vaccination).
+Cases of herpes viral infection, including cases of meningitis or meningoencephalitis caused by varicella zoster virus (VZV), have been reported with Mayzent.
+Patients without a healthcare professional confirmed history of varicella (chickenpox) or without documentation of a full course of vaccination against varicella zoster virus should be tested for antibodies to VZV before initiating Mayzent (see subsection Vaccination).

 Anti-neoplastic, immune-modulating or immunosuppressive therapies (including corticosteroids) should be co-administered with caution due to the risk of additive immune system effects during such therapy (see Section 4.5 Interactions with Other Medicines and Other Forms of Interactions).